woosting/linux/contents/syncthing/auto-start/systemd.md

 |/run/systemd/system|Runtime units|
 |/usr/lib/systemd/system|Units of installed packages|

->	With:
->	`/etc/systemd/system` known to have been successfully used in a Debian Jessie LXC ARM7.1 container!
+> `/etc/systemd/system` is known to have been successfully used in a Debian Jessie LXC ARM7.1 container!

 <!--